 The demand for high-performance niobium-tin dramatically increased a few years ago when procurement for the ITER Project was launched.
-Production worldwide, which hadn't exceeded 15 tons per year, had to ramp up to meet the demand of one single machine.
-Together, ITER's toroidal field and central solenoid magnet systems will absorb more than 600 tons of niobium-tin strands.
+Production worldwide, which hadn't exceeded 15 tonnes per year, had to ramp up to meet the demand of one single machine.
+Together, ITER's toroidal field and central solenoid magnet systems will absorb more than 600 tonnes of niobium-tin strands.

 In order to meet these demands, ITER had to step up the world production of niobium-tin strands by one order of magnitude—both an opportunity for the market to develop but also a challenge to enforce uniform quality assurance and quality controls standards for all the players.
 In total, nine suppliers in six countries have taken part in ITER niobium-tin strand production.

 JASTEC (Japan) is one of them.
 An offspring of Kobe Steel Ltd., the company was established in 2002 to specialize in superconducting strand and magnets for NMR medical equipment.
 In 2008, JASTEC won a contract from the Japanese Domestic Agency for ITER for 20 tonnes of chromium-plated niobium-tin strands destined for the toroidal field magnets.
 The company delivered the first 50 kilos of the order one year later.

 In 2013, following the signature of a second contract, the company began producing niobium-tin strand for the ITER central solenoid.

 Accompanied by Yasuno Yokota, General Manager, sales and Dai Ikegaya, General Manager of the wire factory, JASTEC President Yoshiro Nishimoto (right) visited ITER on 9 May.